Emergencies - Be prepared

 Develop and share your emergency plan - This app helps you save and connect with your key contacts, and support people, accomplish simple tasks to make you and your loved ones safer, and create a personalised emergency plan you can share with others.

-Helps you stay up to date on fire-related information and warnings in your area.
+Helps you stay up to date on hazard-related information and warnings in your area.

 MyHazards - Insurance Council of Australia